Sparse Bayesian Learning Approach for Discrete Signal Reconstruction: Simulation Results

 \subsection{MSE Performance Versus Iteration Number}

 In Figs.~\ref{fig-converge-G} and \ref{fig-converge-C}, we study the convergence and mean square error (MSE) performance for different discrete signal reconstruction strategies.
-Let $N=100$ and $\Delta=M/N$, and the MSE at the $i$-th iteration is defined as with $\x^{(i)}_e$ being the estimate of the true signal $\x_{\mathrm{true}}$ at the $i$-th iteration.
+Let $N=100$ and $\Delta=M/N$, and the MSE at the $i$-th iteration is defined as with $\x^{(i)}_\mu$ being the estimate of the true signal $\x^{\mathrm{true}}$ at the $i$-th iteration (without a hard decision).
 Fig.~\ref{fig-converge-G} shows the MSE performance of the discrete signal reconstruction achieved by the different strategies with an i.i.d.
 Gaussian measurement matrix versus the number of iterations; while Fig.~\ref{fig-converge-C} shows the MSE performance of the discrete signal reconstruction achieved by the different strategies with a correlated measurement matrix versus the number of iterations.
 It is observed that (i) the GAMP-based method can yield the minimum MSE with an i.i.d.
 Gaussian measurement matrix (see Figs.~\ref{fig-converge-G}a and \ref{fig-converge-G}b), as well as the fastest convergence, because it can adopt the ideal prior (\ref{fa2}) directly; (ii) the GAMP-based method fails to work with a correlated measurement matrix (see Figs.~\ref{fig-converge-C}a and \ref{fig-converge-C}b), as the GAMP approximation is designed for an i.i.d, Gaussian measurement matrix only; (iii) the VBI-based method works well for either an i.i.d.
-Gaussian measurement matrix or a correlated measurement matrix; (iv) the VBI-based method can achieve very similar performance in the noise-free case (see Figs.~\ref{fig-converge-G}b and \ref{fig-converge-C}b); (v) the optimal SOAV method outperforms BODAMP with a correlated measurement matrix (see Figs.~\ref{fig-converge-C}a and \ref{fig-converge-C}b), because the AMP-based method (BODAMP) also relies on the i.i.d.
-Gaussian assumption; (vi) the VBI-based method has much smaller MSE than the optimal SOAV method, no matter what the measurement matrix is used; and (vii) the VBI-based method may require more iteration numbers in some cases, but it converges within 70 iterations.
+Gaussian measurement matrix or a correlated measurement matrix; (iv) the VBI-based method can achieve very similar performance in the noise-free case (see Figs.~\ref{fig-converge-G}b and \ref{fig-converge-C}b); (v) the SOAV-type methods outperforms BODAMP with a correlated measurement matrix (see Figs.~\ref{fig-converge-C}a and \ref{fig-converge-C}b), because the AMP-based method (BODAMP) also relies on the i.i.d.
+Gaussian assumption; (vi) the standard SBL method always fails to work as it cannot handle the discrete signal; (vii) the VBI-based method has much smaller MSE than the SOAV-type method, no matter what the measurement matrix is used; and (viii) the VBI-based method may require more iteration numbers in some cases, but it almost converges within 70 iterations.